 WARNING: Don’t forget the past 3 steps!
 Make sure you stick to your original customer intelligence strategy and revisit it regularly to make sure you’re on the right track.

 Customer intelligence is a pioneering model and, analytically, the way forward.
 Data-driven approaches are now becoming the next urgent step for retailers.
 If you want to be part of this then the only thing left to say on my end is: data, data, data, data.

 The point is: customers are becoming more and more demanding.
 They have the right to be because we can now curate their shopping experiences.

-To sum it up, this is important because customer intelligence personalizes the consumer’s experience of your store which in turn means:
+To sum it up, this is important because customer intelligence personalizes the individual shopper's experience of your store which in turn means:

 And the way you can start by doing this is: